 To start crafting these items, get in touch with a nearby hospital!

 With COVID-19 case numbers beginning to surge and as many as 80% of individuals with COVID-19 being asymptomatic, contacting tracing is an important and heroic task.
 Contact tracers are responsible for notifying individuals who might have been in contact with someone now testing positive for COVID-19.
 Following such notifications, individuals are able to monitor themselves for symptoms and self-quarantine.
-This awareness and the resulting actions can help prevent the onset of severe COVID-19 cases and stop the virus from spreading.
+This awareness and the resulting actions can help prevent the onset of severe COVID-19 cases.
+They may also stop the virus from spreading.

-Volunteering as a contact tracer can help pre-medical students, medical students, and residents practice their communication skills and knowledge of best practices to respect patient privacy.
+Volunteering in medicine as a contact tracer can help pre-medical students, medical students, and residents practice their communication skills and knowledge of best practices to respect patient privacy.

 For information on contact tracing and resources to begin training to be a tracer, visit the Centers for Disease Control’s Contract Tracing webpage.